autonomys/subspace/docs/farming.md

 ## Checking results and interacting with the network

-Visit [Polkadot.js explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Feu-0.gemini-3h.subspace.network%2Fws#/explorer), from there you can interact with Subspace Network as any Substrate-based blockchain.
+Visit [Polkadot.js explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Feu-0.gemini-3h.subspace.network%2Fws#/explorer), from there you can interact with Autonomys Network as any Substrate-based blockchain.

 ## Switching from older/different versions of Subspace